 The temperature in that room from mid April until the end never dropped day or night below 100 F I took the finals and went home.

 On July the 1st 1976 I started work.
 It was a blisteringly hot day.
 I had taken the final final exam the previous day and I wanted a holiday.
 I really didn't want to just start work.
 However I had to obey the word of my father.
 I have resented that lost holiday ever since.
+(Eventually in 2007 when I ceased to be MD I managed to take the holiday - and it felt really, really good!)

 I was going to change the world.
 Instead of which I was the office manager in a small electrical contractor.
 The noble dream I had of continuing my father's work didn't feel like such a good idea when it was time to do it.
 I had gone from complete freedom to living with my parents.